joshrutheiser/Actions/Actions/Model/README.md

 - Design Backlog view and implement Today view to identify if the model needs to change.
 - write firebase security rules for userId
+- do I need to remove listeners when app goes into background and then restart when it goes back into the foreground?

 # Features